JohnLKramer/gkexample/README.md

 **COMMIT #1** Initial Groovy code.
 These changes are intended to represent a legacy application written in Groovy.

 **COMMIT #2** Initial Kotlin code along with Ktlint and Detekt configuration.
 Note that this is mostly independent functionality.
 There is only one dependency.
 The application class ``ExampleApplication`` which is written in Groovy depends on the Kotlin code.

+**COMMIT #3** Added Fruit to Pie.
+This necessitates refactoring Fruit to make it Kotlin so that we can reference it from the Kotlin Pie.

 ## Building and running